-We believe that being active is fundamental to developing our pupils physical and mental well being.
 Each year group participates in two hours of guaranteed PE curricular time each week, and is provided with a broad-range of extra-curricular opportunities to supplement and support this.
 Our classroom learning compliments this by providing regular active lessons and activity breaks in order to increase blood flow and therefore concentration.
 This provision encourages pupils to be physically active for sustained periods of time throughout the school day and not think of PE as a separate subject, but as a part of their lifestyle choice.

 Our PE curriculum allows our pupils the opportunity to compete and excel in sports, build character and help to embed values such as teamwork and respect.
 This is implemented in conjunction with the Plymouth Schools Sports Partnership, who provide a yearlong programme of inter-school events for all ages.
 We also encourage local community sports specialists in to both our lessons and extra-curricular provision to pass on their expertise and inspire our young people.